mbhole1857/JDBC_Projects/README.md

 # JDBC_Projects

 Java Database Connectivity Projects

-Please Make Sure that You have changed the Connectivity Settings and Database Name
+- Please Make Sure that You have made changes in the Connectivity Settings and Database Name